-For I was hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me (Matthew 25:35-36, KJV).
+For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me (Matthew 25:35-36, ESV).

 Do Short-Term Missionaries Make a Difference?

 Recently, a short-term team from Peace River Bible Institute in Sexsmith, Alberta, visited Malawi.
 This team of students ministered to various groups, conducting 11 children’s programs, visiting 154 homes, distributing blankets for the upcoming cold season, offering 6 women’s ministry programs, providing 500 dresses for young girls, and holding puppet evangelism training, sports evangelism programs and youth teaching.
 The highlight of the trip was visiting people in homes and villages, learning about their lives and culture.
 It was a blessing to see the joy on the faces of those visited.